noname007/blogpost/Specificity- Which Style Wins .md

 If the value used in a CSS property is 0, then you don’t need to add a unit of measurement.
 For example, just type margin: 0; instead of margin: 0px; .

 margin and padding shorthand：The order in which you specify the four values is important,It must be top,right,bottom and left.

+## display setting

+two boxes: block and inline
+different from tag block tag and inline tag\

+## dropshadow
+Drop shadows can force browsers to do a lot of re-rendering and redrawing,Use drop shadows carefully ,and make sure you test the performance of pages with drop shadows in mobile devices, which lack the powerful CPUs of a desktop or laptop computer.

+## box-sizing
+box-sizing：

+- content-box
+- padding-box
+- border-box

+## overflow

+- visible
+- scroll
+- auto
+- hidden

+## float
+When you float block-level elements, you should also set the width property for that element (in fact, CSS rules require setting the width for floated elements for all tags except images).

+float和position的差别在于